zoedcarter-ctrl/Zoe-C-Smile-Detector-Project/index.md

-# Smile Detector using LeNet
+# Smile Detector using Machine Learning
 I made a smile detector using deep learning.
 I applied it to identifying cat breeds and added a speaker to tell you what breed of cat it is identifying.